 Lastly, we need to characterize the transition process between the M Markov states.
 We make the assumption of a first-order Markov chain.
-Then, under the homogeneity assumption of the Markov chain, the probabilities of transiting from state i to state j, $\forall i, j = 1, \ldots, M$ are constant over time.
-Consequently, we can summarize the transition probabilities in a transition probability matrix (tpm) $\Gamma = (\pi{ij})$ of size $M \times M$, where $\pi{ij} = \mathbb{P}(S_t = j | S{t-1} = i), i, j = 1, \ldots, M$.
-The initial state probabilities are summarized in a vector δ , where $\delta_i = \mathbb{P}(S_1 = i), i = 1, \ldots, M$.
-Usually, the various states are strongly persistent, meaning that the diagonal elements of Γ are close to one.
+Then, under the homogeneity assumption of the Markov chain, the probabilities of transiting from state i to state j, $\forall i, j = 1, \dots, M$ are constant over time.
+Consequently, we can summarize the transition probabilities in a transition probability matrix (tpm) $\Gamma = (\pi{ij})$ of size $M \times M$, where $\pi{ij} = \mathbb{P}(S_t = j | S{t-1} = i), i, j = 1, \dots, M$.
+The initial state probabilities are summarized in a vector δ , where $\delta_i = \mathbb{P}(S_1 = i), i = 1, \dots, M$.
+The stationary distribution implied by the estimated tpm gives the proportions of time the Markov chain spends in the different states.
+In several applications [e.g. Ang and Timmermann, 2012, Guillou et al., 2013], depending on the number of states assumed and the nature of the transition process, the diagonal elements are estimated to be close to one, but may also be much smaller (examples can be found in Langrock [2012] and King and Langrock [2016]).
+Diagonal elements close to one would usually indicate strongly persistent states and few state switches, but can also result from a misspecification of the underlying model or of the Markovian assumption, whereas small diagonal elements usually indicate less persistent or even transitory states (e.g. such that account only for isolated extreme events).
+The choice of the number of state is discussed in Section 2.3.

-In this model, we make the assumption that the Markov chain that drives the conditional frequency and the conditional severity is identical.
-This implies that the latent factors driving both processes are similar.
-This assumption could be relaxed, though, and we would be in the case of a particular multiple MS process.
+In our empirical study, we make the assumption that there is a single Markov chain that drives the conditional frequency and the conditional severity processes.
+It implies that the latent factors driving both processes are similar.